 The house on the top of the hill had apparently stood there on the bluff, overlooking the highway, for a long time.
 I suddenly wondered whether it had been there before there had even been a highway.
-It was, I knew, a familiar landmark, often evoked when giving directions to the town center.
+It was, I knew, a familiar landmark, often invoked when giving directions to the town center.
 If you passed the house on your right, that meant you’d just overshot the turnoff on your left.

 I’d always heard it called the Devane house, probably after the original owners, but I had no idea who owned it now.
 Apparently I should have been asking more questions.

 As I walked up the steep hill along the narrow road, the smell of the recent rain was all around me.
 It was quite pleasant, though the air was somewhat more humid now.
-But then I heard a car behind me, moving quickly up the hill, accompanied by the quick, impatient burble of a siren.
+But then I heard a car behind me, moving slowly up the hill, accompanied by the impatient burble of a siren.

 I jumped into the bushes at the side of the road, and Sheriff Rhonda White slowed to look at me as she passed.
 I got the impression that the sight of me wasn’t filling her heart with joy.